buchheimt/simple-golf-scores/README.md

   - Upload a CSV with course information and player scores, the name of the file will be used as the course name
   - Add notes for each hole

+To utilize the upload feature simply download the default course template

 ## Getting Started

 Setup is easy, to run the app locally just run `yarn` followed by `yarn start`.
 It's as easy as that!